jeremyletang/vegamm/README.md

 ## Use vegamm

-vegamm requirement some configuration to be started.
-The configuration is taken ever from the command line through flags or from the environement.
-For example, the market to trade on, can be specified through the command line with the following flag `-vega-market` or through the environment with the following variable if specified `VEGAMM_VEGA_MARKET`.
+vegamm requires some configuration to be started.
+The configuration is taken from the command line through flags or from the environement.
+For example, the market to trade on, can be specified through the command line with the following flag `-vega-market` or through the environment with the following variable `VEGAMM_VEGA_MARKET`.
 The same pattern (note the prefix on the environement variable) is applicable for every arguments.

 For example to start the bot against the `UNIDAI.MF21` market on fairground, the following command would be needed:
 ```